neo-project/docs/en-us/sc/tutorial/verify.md

 ![Transfer the contract amount](../../../assets/verify_10.png)

-> [!Note]
+### Conclusion

-> The balance of the assets in the client is the sum of the balance in the standard account and the balance in the contract address, that is, assets of all addresses combined.
-Whether or not you can use the assets in the contract address depends on the result of the smart contract execution, if the contract is successful (the result is `true`) then the asset can be transferred out, otherwise it cannot be transferred.
+The balance of the assets in the client is the sum of the balance in the standard account and the balance in the contract address, that is, assets of all addresses combined.
+Whether or not you can use the assets in the contract address depends on the result of the smart contract execution, if the contract execution is successful (the result is `true`) then the asset can be transferred out, otherwise it cannot be transferred.